Parent Pay Parent Pay Search this website Open Mobile menu

 • To understand what Britpop is

-• To understand, and recognise, key instruments used in popular music and the roles of the instruments.
+• To understand, and recognise, the main instruments used in popular music and the roles of the instruments

-• To understand how to build chords on the keyboard and read chord charts for ukulele
+• To understand how to read chord charts for ukulele

-• To perform with a steady pulse and keeping in time with a partner and/or backing track
+• To perform an accompaniment on ukulele in time with a backing track

 KS4 Overview